metacollector/collection-canvas-template/README.md

 # metacollector generative collection canvas

-This is a template that you can use as a starting point to create and test your own metacollector generative **collection canvas**.
+This is a template that you can use as a starting point to create and test your own metacollector **collection canvas** generator.

-A metacollector **collection canvas** is a **generative viewer** that collectors use to see their metacollector art fragment collection recomposed and recombined into a unique generative artwork.
+A metacollector **collection canvas generator** is a **generative viewer** that collectors use to see their metacollector art fragment collection recomposed and recombined into a unique generative artwork: their collection canvas!

 The initial official collection canvas is hosted at https://metacollector.art (it's different from the newer one in this repository created by @pifragile)